Naveenalla3000/Naxel/README.md

 This is an E-Commerce website built collaboratively with my friends.
 The project features authentication, authorization, JWT token generation, protected routes, and MongoDB as the database.
 It is developed using Vite-React with JSX syntax for enhanced performance.
 The application is styled using Tailwind CSS, and global state management is achieved through React Redux.

 ## Web Site Link
 If you ever find yourself facing doubts or seeking a clearer understanding while working on your projects, I want to share a helpful resource with you.
 Check out the website https://nexel.onrender.com/.
 A fresh perspective can make all the difference in overcoming challenges and mastering new concepts.
-Happy coding!"
+## Happy coding!

 ## Features